mvpoirier/mvpoirier.github.io/blog.md

 published: true
 ---

-Welcome to my *rarely updated* blog!
-This is/was a place for me to share long-form writing on education, musings, and code snippets.
-The majority of these posts supported my teaching during the COVID-19 pandemic.
+**Welcome to my *rarely updated* blog!** This is/was a place for me to share long-form writing on education, musings, and code snippets.
+The majority of these posts have helped support my teaching during the COVID-19 pandemic.

 ---